 Explore the Largest Monastery in Taiwan

 There are hundreds of monasteries in Taiwan, the largest being Fo Guang Shan in Kaohsiung, it An integral part of religion in Taiwan since 1967, tour the site for an insightful look into Buddhist teachings.
 If you only have time to visit one monastery while you are in Taiwan, Fo Guang Shan is a natural choice.

-Experience the Craziness of the Yanshui Beehive Rockets Festival
+Experience the Yanshui Beehive Rockets Festival

 In most places, getting hit by a firework would be considered bad luck.
 At the annual Yanshui Beehive Rockets Festival, the opposite is true.
 Beehive rockets are large structures that are built entirely out of bottle rockets.
 They are all lit en masse, producing a startling and dangerous, but beautiful phenomenon.
 Each year, many people are hit with lit firecrackers and end up in the hospital.
 If you decide to attend the festival, which takes place in Yanshui, make sure to keep your distance from the beehive rockets.
 As long as you stay back, you can enjoy the hectic fun of this one of a kind festival.